Jana Krause

 I am Professor in the Department of Political Science at the University of Oslo and PI of the ERC Starting Grant project ‘ResilienceBuilding: Social Resilience, Gendered Dynamics, and Local Peace in Protracted Conflicts’.

-My research focuses on gender, peace and security; climate change, gender and social resilience; communal violence and civil wars; and local and international peace processes.
+My research focuses on topics in the field of international security, war and armed conflict, and social resilience and peacebuilding.
+I work especially on gender, peace and security; climate change and social resilience; communal violence and civil wars; and local and international peace processes.
 I have conducted extensive fieldwork on these topics in Indonesia and Nigeria, and more recently in Myanmar, Kenya, and South Sudan.

-My book, Resilient Communities (CUP 2018), won the 2019 Lee Ann Fuji Award from APSA’s Interpretivist Methodologies and Methods Group.
-I am co-editor of Civilian Protective Agency in Violent Settings (OUP 2023).
+My first book, Resilient Communities (CUP 2018), won the 2019 Lee Ann Fuji Award from APSA’s Interpretivist Methodologies and Methods Group.
+I am co-editor of the book Civilian Protective Agency in Violent Settings (OUP 2023).

 From 2023 to 2025, I was Program Director for the MA Peace and Conflict Studies (PECOS) at the University of Oslo.

 I completed my PhD in Political Science/International Relations at the Geneva Graduate Institute (2013).
-I was an Associate Professor at the University of Amsterdam and I have held visiting positions at the Hertie School in Berlin, King’s College London, Yale University, and Gadjah Mada University Yogyakarta.
+Before coming to Oslo, I was an Associate Professor at the University of Amsterdam and a Visiting Research Fellow at King’s College London.
+I have also held visiting positions at the British Institute in Eastern Africa (Nairobi), the Hertie School in Berlin, Yale University, and Gadjah Mada University in Yogyakarta, Indonesia.

 Resilience Building